CanadaKimchi/fixed_seoul_restaurant/README.md

 ## How to access on your own!!
-you can take this project and run this prompt to access the website on your own!!
+you can take this project and run this prompt in the terminal to access the website on your own!!
 ```
 python3 manage.py runserver
 ```